xaviguardia/Glass-SliderView/README.md

     mProgress.startProgress(10 * 1000); // progress which lasts 10 seconds
 ```

-5. (optional) set an AnimateListener to get notified when the animation finishes
+(optional) set an AnimateListener to get notified when the animation finishes:

 ```java
 	mSliderProgress.setOnAnimateListener(new SliderView.OnAnimateListener() {